zooniverse/Panoptes-Front-End/README.md

 Make sure you have Node 8 and `npm` 5 or greater.
 It's recommended you manage your Node installations with **nvm**.

-- `npm install` installs dependencies.
+- `npm ci` installs dependencies.

 - `npm start` builds and runs the site locally.

+Note 1: _[npm ci](https://docs.npmjs.com/cli/v8/commands/npm-ci)_ (clean install) is preferred over _npm install,_ as it doesn't modify the package lock.

-⚠️ **Note:** as of Node 16.15, running _npm install_ results in errors such as _npm ERR!
-ERESOLVE could not resolve_ and _Conflicting peer dependency: foobar@x.y.z_ You can bypass this problem by instead running `npm install --legacy-peer-deps`.
+⚠️ **Note 2:** as of Node 16.15, running _npm ci_ results in errors such as _npm ERR!
+ERESOLVE could not resolve_ and _Conflicting peer dependency: foobar@x.y.z_ You can bypass this problem by instead running `npm ci --legacy-peer-deps`.
 Please see [issue 6155](https://github.com/zooniverse/Panoptes-Front-End/issues/6155) for more details.

 ### Viewing the Website